 - After providing all required details, click “Publish” to make the added products available to the store visitors.

-5. Managing Orders and Reports
+5. Managing Orders and Reports in Analytics Dashboard

 The “WooCommerce” menu has many other options in addition to “Settings”.
 You can view the orders, coupons, current status of the setup and extensions.